Abhishek-S0111/Face-Identification-Algorithm-Which-I-believe-might-be-pretty-cool/README.md

 ### Basic/Elementary Idea in mind

-What I have in mind is that the model should work on steps like segmentation, noise removal, contrast stretching,
+What I have in mind is that the model should work on steps like segmentation, noise removal, contrast stretching, facial feature extraction, liveness detection to identify the face.

+## Please Note

+This is only being made as a learning project and nothing more than that.
+I do not know if something similar to this has already been created.